Verifiable Quantum Advantage without Structure: Counterexamples for Cryptographic Primitives

 In this section, we give constructions of cryptographic primitives that are secure in the CROM but insecure in the QROM.
-They are easy consequences of our proof of quantumness in the QROM constructed in \Cref{sec:PoQ}.
+They are easy consequences of our proof of quantumness constructed in \Cref{sec:PoQ}.